1. What is the WYSL Select Program?

 Coaching Credentials: USSF "C" License and NSCAA National Coaching Diploma.

-Massimo Gargiulo is a Head Coach with the White Plains Elite Premier Soccer Team.
+Massimo Gargiulo is a Head Coach with the FC Westchester Club.
 He played four years of Intercollegiate NCAA Division I Soccer (Team Captain - St. Francis College) as well as semi-professional soccer in Italy and in the United States for AC Positano and Brooklyn Falcons, among others.
 Coach Gargiulo holds the following educational degrees: M.S.
 Athletic Administration and Supervision; B.S.
 Physical Education.

 Coaching Credentials: USSF National "B" License.